Wordclock/firmware/README.md

   making it more easy to understand and/or extend them.

-- **Restructuring:** Some rework of a few interrupt routines was performed, leading to a significant disburdening of the microcontroller..
+- **Restructuring:** Some rework of a few interrupt routines was performed, leading to a significant disburdening of the microcontroller.
+Quite a few datatypes that previously were reimplemented by different modules have been unified, too, which not only saves program space, but also integrates the modules in a more consequent way.

 - **UART protocol:** There is support for controlling the Wordclock via a serial connection, making the IR remote control completely obsolete and providing a much more convenient way of interacting with the Wordclock.

-- **IRMP:** As the version in the original firmware hasn't been touched for a couple of years now and actually misses a lot of features and/or bug fixes newer versions of IRMP offer.
+- **IRMP:** As the version in the original firmware hasn't been touched for a couple of years now, it misses a lot of protocols that have been added to the meantime.

 Refer to the [commit logs][4] for a full list of changes.